The EM Board

 To learn more about each specific hazard, please click on the appropriate item.

 The most prevalent hazard we face in Madison County is severe thunderstorms.
-Severe thunderstorms are defined as any storm with winds in excess of 60 miles an hour or with hail 3/4 inch or larger.
+Severe Thunderstorms are thunderstorms that produce a tornado, have winds of at least 58 mph (50 knots or ~93 km/h), and/or hail at least 1" in diameter.
 Severe thunderstorms produce dangerous lightning, damaging winds, hail, and heavy rains that may result in flooding.
 Tornadoes may develop during severe thunderstorms.

 The fourth most prevalent hazard we face in Madison County is tornadoes.
 Tornadoes are violently rotating columns of air that descend from thunderstorms to come in contact with the ground.